marksherriff/uvacs-advising/video_library.md

 ## BACS Presentations

+Spring 2025:  Here is the recording of the [orientation advising session for recently-declared BACS majors](https://virginia.zoom.us/rec/share/uGGi_zTCKsCdoG6sYENc9sFnMVvx3Zt4zAz3o0uHvTtt4yGn64lcpmxKPrsIM5TW.stXrRjvWvty9YFu_).
+The Zoom password is: s+Fw7p6*

+Here are the [slides]({{base_url}}/materials/bacs-advising-fair-spring2025.pdf) from that orientation session.
+Recently-declared BACS students with an advisor hold can get it released by watching that video and then answering some "quiz" questions and leaving their name and email ID [in this form](https://forms.gle/dagHDdxK5ehwLqHK9).

 Here is an orientation video for College students interested in the BACS or CS minor (recorded June 2024).
 This is for potential majors, newly declared majors, and new or potential transfer students.

 <iframe width="800" height="450" src="https://www.youtube.com/embed/0PEnIikSjPs?si=scie_eXUIXtgfwF6" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>